 The deceased was interested in church and charity organisations until a few months ago.
 She left two sons and two daughters, and a great number of grandchildren and great-grandchildren.
 A feature of the funeral service was that the coffin was carried by four of her grandsons, all in uniform, representing the three services.
-The services at the church and graveside were conducted by her son-in-law, the Rev. P.W Haldwin.
+The services at the church and graveside were conducted by her son-in-law, the Rev. P.W Baldwin.
 Toc H padre.

-Please note: copyright on all these images must be strictly observed to protect works in progress.
+Descendants of the Nevin, Axup and Davis families have kindly supplied these photographs.
+Copyright on all these images must be strictly observed to protect works in progress.

 - The Master Mariner In-laws: Captains Goldsmith, Day and Axup

 - First- born child May Nevin and her China trade soapstone vase/brush washer